khallockguede/PacMan/README.md

 ### Description:

-In this PacMan assignment, PacMan will move across the screen while opening and closing his mouth and then switch directions at the edge of the screen.
+In this PacMan assignment PacMan will move across the screen while opening and closing his mouth and then switch directions at the edge of the screen.

 ### Instalation:

-Load all files to the save folder.
-Open the index.html file to see PacMan.
+Load all files to the same folder.
+Open the index.html file to see PacMan move.